Django Admin Customization – Step-by-step tutorial for novice learners

 Django Admin’s aim is to provide a user interface for performing CRUD operations on user models and other functionalities like authentication, user access levels, etc. These all are functions that make admin more productive.
 We have a separate tutorial, which explains these functions.
 That tutorial on Django Admin Interface will give you basic knowledge of what is admin.

 This tutorial on Django Admin customization is aimed at more advanced users.
 It will provide you knowledge of how the admin interface is customizable, how we can add and change particular things in the admin.
 This modification may make it more productive according to the use-case.
 So, let’s get started.
 I am simply making a new application in an existing Django project.
 All the steps of implementation will be there.
-You can find this blog’s project here:
+You can find this blog’s project files here:

 Django Admin Customization